 Traveling to St. Petersburg

-Unless you’re saddling the grandparents with your kids at Disney World to sneak over for a game, or you’re trying to see how many Waffle Houses you can order double hash browns chunked and covered, you’re probably not driving to St. Petersburg from anywhere too far away.
-Instead, you’re almost certainly coming via air, and you’re almost certain to love Tampa International Airport as much as most travelers do, or the airfares at the smaller St. Pete-Clearwater International Airport if your point of origin is on Allegiant Air’s map.
+Unless you’re saddling the grandparents with your kids at Disney World to sneak over for a game, or you’re trying to see how many Waffle Houses you can order double hash browns chunked and covered, you’re probably not driving to Tampa from anywhere too far away.
+Instead, you’re almost certainly coming via air, and you’re almost sure to love Tampa International Airport as much as most travelers do, or the airfares at the smaller St. Pete-Clearwater International Airport if your point of origin is on Allegiant Air’s map.
 But if you’re trying to pull off a Miami Marlins-Tampa Bay Rays doubleheader, we have you covered on other options, like Amtrak or buses.

 In this chapter, we’ll cover: